Skip to content

 • Length matters, but not the way you think — it's not about 3,000 words forced, but about completeness of the answer

-Writing for SEO in 2026 is writing excellent content that answers specific questions, with technical optimization that helps Google find and understand it.
+Writing for SEO in 2026 means writing excellent content that answers specific questions, with technical optimization that helps Google — and increasingly AI — find and understand it.

 Step 1: Research Intent Before Writing a Single Word